polidanilo/SeaStateStabilizer/README.md

 # 2-Axis Roll-Pitch Gimbal
 I wanted to design and build a 2-DoF platform stabilization system: a first project to finally put to use the bunch of servos, PCBs, wiring and the ESP32 I had bought months ago when I wanted to build myself a little robot.
-Nowadays, I focus more on marine robotics (and more broadly cyber-physical systems) as ROVs / AUVs / USVs are a great interest of mine!
+Nowadays, I focus more on marine robotics (and more broadly on cyber-physical systems) as ROVs / AUVs / USVs are a great interest of mine!
 So I chose this idea as a simple way to break free of analysis paralysis and take a first step into marine technology, control theory, electronics and the fundamentals of robotics.

 For day-by-day hardware troubleshooting, notes and development details, see [DEVLOG.md](DEVLOG.md).